indyfree/tailor/doc/clustering-spec.md

     | 4       | blue, white | adidas, puma |

-3. Evaluate the quality of the cluster using measure which determines the _Cluster Fit_ or _Cluster Goodness_.
+3. *Evaluate the quality* of the cluster using measure which determines the _Cluster Fit_ or _Cluster Goodness_.
-4. Determine the best possible Clustering by using the number of features in `2.` which has the highest Quality in `3`.
+4. Determine the *best possible clustering* by using the number of features in `2.` which has the highest Quality in `3`.

+Alternative to `2.`: Use every combination of the _x_ highest scored features and calculate distance between every subset and then combine close subsets to clusters.